 That being said, I set some goals for myself this year also – one of them being to post more frequently on the Pain Warrior Code blog.
 I’m excited for the things I have planned for the Pain Warrior Code so make sure you keep an eye out.
 I also have decided to share more about my own journey with chronic migraine, so you guys can get more of an understanding of my story.

 So what’s the update on my story?
 Well…

-So now I have my glasses, and I’m pretty glad with them.
-My eyes feel less strain now so I believe the frequency of migraines will decrease.
-My vision is extremely vivid and detailed & surprisingly enough – I actually LIKE the way they look on my face!
+So now I have my glasses and I’m fairly impressed with them.
+My eyes feel less strain now so I’m hoping the frequency of migraines will decrease.
+My vision is extremely vivid and detailed & surprisingly enough – I actually like the way they look on my face!
 Whoever thought a large pair of low vision orange glasses would make me feel like a key accessory has been added to my image?!

-I hope you have a blessed week and keep up the good fight warriors!
+I hope you have a blessed week and keep up the good fight!